Skip to content

 Like a rocket

 His father Adam was a deserving amateur pianist, who had attended Haydn's concerts and also got to know him personally.
-Once, when he played a piano concerto by Ferdinand Ries, little Franz sang the melodies flawlessly, upon which Adam decided to give him piano lessons.
-The boy took off like a rocket and from the age of nine performed for audiences, standing out not only for his amazing mastery of music by composers such as Bach and Mozart, but also for his talent for improvisation.
-For instance, the Pressburger Zeitung in 1920: 'His playing exceeds admiration and justifies the very highest expectations.'
+When he once played a piano concerto by Ferdinand Ries, little Franz sang the melodies flawlessly, upon which Adam decided to give him piano lessons.
+The boy took off like a rocket and from the age of nine performed for audiences, standing out not only for his amazing command of music by composers such as Bach and Mozart, but also for his talent for improvisation.
+For instance, the Pressburger Zeitung in 1920: 'His playing is beyond admiration and justifies the very highest expectations.'

 After this, things moved quickly.
 The Liszt family moved to Vienna, where Franz was taught by Carl Czerny.
 The latter forced him to play all pieces by heart, allowing him to perform the most difficult scores à vue throughout his life.
 He soon became an admired keyboard lion, rivalling in popularity the spectacle violinist Niccolò Paganini.
 Not only because of his genius playing, but also because he innovated performance practice: he placed his grand piano sideways on the stage, so that the sound was projected directly into the hall and the audience had a view of his watery fingers.
 Liszt also developed the 'symphonic poem', a one-movement orchestral work that tells a story, as for instance Die Hunnenschlacht and Orpheus.